CoderPluto/guidelines/section_minecraft_discussion.md

 # Minecraft Discussion

-## General
-* Server threads: Warn the user and delete the thread

-## Discussion
-* This section gets a lot of spam.
-Please use the "Bot Spam" warning when dealing with these threads
+Any thread made to advertise a Minecraft Server in any Minecraft Discussion section should be issued a formal Wrong Section Servers warning.
+Formal warnings are used because members are usually aware it's the wrong section and make the thread anyway because of the additional exposure their server will receive.

 ## Suggestions

-* Wishlist threads
+Replies to suggestions must be constructive criticism of the suggestion or offer ideas on how to expand the original idea, posts containing just `Support` or `No Support` aren't constructive and should be removed.

+### Wishlists

-  * A 'wishlist' thread is a thread with a series of unrelated suggestions.
-We don't allow threads like this because they tend to not generate good discussion.
-We do allow multiple items per suggestion, as long as they are related.
-  * Example: A suggestion about a gardening update feature new plants, tools, and gardening type blocks __would__ be allowed.
-However, a suggestion featuring a new dragon mob, emerald armor, and new command block commands __would not__ be allowed.
+A wishlist is a thread with a series of unrelated suggestions, multiple items per suggestion are permitted as long as they are related, wishlists aren't allowed because they don't tend to produce constructive discussion.
+For example a suggestion about a gardening update featuring new plants, tools, and gardening type blocks would be allowed.
+However, a suggestion featuring a new dragon mob, emerald armor, and new command block commands would not be allowed.
+Wishlists should be locked with a reply informing the user they must create an individual thread for each suggestion.
-  * Moderating: Post in the thread informing the user that wish list type threads aren't allowed and that thye should repost each suggestion separately
-* "Support" / "No support"
-  * Posts like "Support" or "No support" are considered 'low effort'.
-Posts should be constructive criticism of the suggestion or offer ideas on how to expand the original suggestion
-  * Moderating: Remove the post
-* Duplicate/redundant suggestions
-  * If a thread copies another active suggestion thread it is considered a duplicate or redundant
-  * A suggestion is considered 'active' if there has been a post made within the last calender month
-  * Moderating: Post in the thread informing the user to use the other thread to expand the idea.
-Post a link to the active thread and lock the offending thread

-## Survival Mode
-* Nothing specific

-## Creative Mode/Classic
-* Nothing specific
+### Duplicate Suggestions

+Suggestions should be limited to one active thread at a time, an active thread is one that has had a post made within the last month.
+A new thread about an active suggestion should be locked with a link provided to the active thread, where the member is encouraged to expand on the idea in a reply.

 ## Seeds
-* If a thread/post shows a seed that isn't in the vanilla game, remove the thread/post
-* If the seed isn't in the OP (Original Post) of the thread, remove the thread

-## Redstone
-* Move command block related threads from the 'main' Redstone section into the Command Blocks subsection
-* Threads featuring redstone creations should be moved to the Redstone Creations section
-  * Example: A thread with a video showing off a users redstone computer

-## Minecraft Story Mode
-* Nothing specific

-## Minecon
-* Nothing specific
+Seeds must be for the Vanilla Minecraft game, and must be included in the opening post of the thread.
+Any thread not meeting these requirements should be deleted.